 Register Allocation Techniques

-There have been a number of techniques developed to perform register allocation at a variety of different levels.
+There have been a number of techniques developed to perform register allocation at a variety of levels.
 Four of these techniques are examined in this section, namely:

 Local Register Allocation